 Dormitories and even off campus housing typically mean limited space and small rooms.
 Unless you’re fortunate enough to reside in a mansion next to your school, we’d wager you can’t even fit a big screen TV into your abode.
 Portable projectors to the rescue!
 These days you can get projectors that weigh very little and easily fit in your bag.
 Mini portable projectors offer full HD image quality and have wireless connectivity so they work with Wi-Fi wherever you go.
 You can enjoy huge displays on folding screens that tuck away neatly like yoga mats and can be deployed for movie night whenever needed, or you may even showcase onto a wall.
 Unlike the fixed design of TVs, portable projectors revolve around flexibility.

 We mentioned connectivity, and it’s important to reiterate that you should get a portable projector that has Wi-Fi and preferably Bluetooth.
-With those onboard, the portable projector easily connects to streaming services like Netflix and can pair with your iPhone or Android.
+With those onboard, the portable projector easily connects to streaming services like Netflix and can pair with your phone.

 Because portable projectors are so light and compact they work great not just in your dorm but also outside for study sessions.
 For example, most Starbucks locations have rooms you can ask to use for a couple of hours as a study area for you and your friends.
 A portable projector proves very handy in that kind of situation.
 Quickly set it up and you have your own little class going on in no time at all.